gkxvall/ByteFlow/README.md

 ## Comparisons: ByteFlow vs common setups

 This is a **qualitative** comparison for choosing a direction, not a benchmark.
 Numbers depend on hardware, filesystem, codec, and batch size.

+### Why use ByteFlow over classical PyTorch?

+When we talk about "classical" training in PyTorch, we usually mean using `torchvision.datasets.ImageFolder`.
+Under the hood, `ImageFolder` does exactly what ByteFlow does: it scans folders to collect file paths and waits until a worker explicitly asks for an image in the `__getitem__` method before decoding it.

+Because the underlying mechanics are the same, **ByteFlow and Classical PyTorch will use the exact same amount of RAM, VRAM, and Disk I/O.**

+So why use ByteFlow?
+You can think of it as a **DataLoader on Steroids** when it comes to transparency and hackability.
+PyTorch's `ImageFolder` hides its logic behind massive library abstractions.
+ByteFlow strips that away, giving you the bare-bones data pipeline:

+- **Learn:** It is a perfect educational tool to understand exactly how data moves from a JPEG on a hard drive to a Tensor on a GPU.
+- **Customize the I/O:** Need to inject a custom decoding step (like decrypting files on the fly), read from a custom binary format, or ignore corrupted images gracefully without crashing the whole training loop?
+Doing that in ByteFlow is trivial because the code is entirely exposed.
+Doing that with standard PyTorch often requires writing messy wrapper classes.

 ### Complexity Comparison Graphs